jjenkov/pde-pdl-specification/pdl-specification.md

 ### Integers
-An integer PDL token represents an integer PDL field.
+A PDL integer token represents an integer PDL field.
 Integers can have either null, positive or negative integer values.

 A null integer value is represented like this: